Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Supertype specifiers are used to create inheritance relation between the declared type and the specified supertype.
 You can use classes and interfaces as supertypes, but not objects.

+> Note: if supertype specifiers are absent, the declared type is considered to be implicitly derived from `kotlin.Any`.

 It is allowed to inherit from a single class only, i.e., multiple class inheritance is not supported.
 Multiple interface inheritance is allowed.